 The Fireproof Children team has been working to reduce children’s fire play and firesetting for more than 25 years, beginning with an effort to reduce the rate of juvenile firesetting in the city of Rochester, NY.
 Working with the Rochester Fire Department’s juvenile firesetter program, police, child protective services, and mental health organizations, we reduced repeat firesetting by 74% over five years.

 In 1992 Fireproof Children began working with BIC Corporation and other child development specialists to create the award-winning play safe! be safe!® classroom kit.
-Since 1994, more than 108,000 play safe! be safe! kits have been distributed to every US State and Canadian Province and 40 countries.
+Since 1994, more than 120,000 play safe! be safe! kits have been distributed to every US State and Canadian Province and in 40 countries.
 BIC also selected Fireproof Children to present play safe! be safe! training workshops throughout the United States and Canada.
-The company has presented more than 170 workshops in all 50 states and Puerto Rico, and in most Canadian provinces.
+The company has presented more than 200 workshops in all 50 states and Puerto Rico, and in most Canadian provinces.
+After 25 successful years of partnership, BIC has decided to put a pause on the play safe! be safe! program in order to evaluate and evolve its fire safety programming for the future.
+As a result, all workshops and kit distribution will be on hold until further notice.
+We’re grateful for the long-time support the program has received from students, educators, parents and the fire safety community and will be in touch with any updates as they become available.

 In 2004, realizing that its research and training principles for fire safety education were equally of value in addressing injury prevention in general, Fireproof Children began to expand its training programs and extend its expertise to additional populations.